cloudfoundry/bosh-bootloader/rampup.md

 ## Cheat sheet

-- Given: you want to use bbl for particular IAAS with sensible defaults and our team's credentials => run `eval_bbl_gcp_creds` or `eval_bbl_aws_creds` or `eval_bbl_azure_creds` (requires lpass login)
+- GIVEN: you want to use bbl for particular IAAS with sensible defaults and our team's credentials
+  THEN: run `eval_bbl_gcp_creds` or `eval_bbl_aws_creds` or `eval_bbl_azure_creds` (requires lpass login)
-- Given: you made changes to the terraform templates inside bbl and you want to see them in action with `bbl` => run `./scripts/update_terraform_templates CURRENT_IAAS` from the bosh-bootloader directory
+- GIVEN: you made changes to the terraform templates inside bbl and you want to see them in action with `bbl`
+  THEN run `./scripts/update_terraform_templates CURRENT_IAAS` from the bosh-bootloader directory
-- Given: you made changes to the bbl code and you want to see them in action with `bbl` => run `./scripts/bbl` from the bosh-bootloader directory
+- GIVEN: you made changes to the bbl code and you want to see them in action with `bbl`
+  THEN: run `./scripts/bbl` from the bosh-bootloader directory
-- Given: you bbled up an lb environment you would like to be able to reach with DNS => create a new NS record in the 'infrastructure' zone in Cloud DNS.
+- GIVEN: you bbled up an lb environment you would like to be able to reach with DNS
+  THEN: create a new NS record in the 'infrastructure' zone in Cloud DNS.
 Give it the list of name servers found in the NS record in the zone for your environment.

 ## Iaas projects
 - aws
   => CF Infrastructure: for development and test
   => CF Infrastructure Acceptance: for PM story acceptance

 - gcp
   => CF-Infrastructure: development playground
-  => CF-Infrastructure-BBL-Test: for jobs in the bosh-bootloader pipeline that bbl up and bosh deploy => CF-Infrastructure-CI: for jobs in other pipelines besides bosh-bootloader like consul
+  => CF-Infrastructure-BBL-Test: for jobs in the bosh-bootloader pipeline that bbl up and bosh deploy
+  => CF-Infrastructure-CI: for jobs in other pipelines besides bosh-bootloader like consul

 - azure
   => CF-Infrastructure: for everything

 - vsphere